 Levada das 25 Fontes (Rabaçal 25 Fontes)

-Medium difficulty hike.
-(Combine with Levada do Risco hike).
+- Difficulty: Medium (Combine with Levada do Risco hike).

 The most popular Levada walk on Madeira island, visitors love the fantastic waterfall and lagoon you will find at the end of this hike.
 Levada das 25 Fontes is usually combined with another hike located nearby – Levada do Risco, a short and easy hike where you have a chance to admire the magnificent Risco waterfall.

 These two hikes overlap, and both hikes together are around 9 km and should take approximately 3-4 hours.

-Note – Access to the 100m+ high waterfall, which cascades into a beautifully coloured lagoon at the end of the hike, is currently closed for safety reasons (falling rocks).
-It doesn’t hurt to check before setting off if the status has changed.
+Note – Access to the 100m+ high waterfall, which cascades into a beautifully coloured lagoon at the end of the hike, can be closed for safety reasons (falling rocks).
+It doesn’t hurt to check the status before setting off.

 Continue on to Caldeirão do Inferno

 Once you reach the end of the Caldeirão Verde trail, experienced hikers can continue to the even more impressive Caldeirão do Inferno.
 There are some steep stairs with this additional hike but overall, it is pretty flat.
 If you combine the two trails expect around 5.5 – 6 hrs all up.

-When hiking these levadas, they can get crowded, especially during peak seasons, which is why we also recommend one or two less popular but equally beautiful levada walks such as:
+When hiking these levadas, they can get crowded, especially during peak seasons, which is why we also recommend one or two less popular but equally, beautiful levada walks such as Levada Fajã do Rodrigues.

 Levada’s and Trails Suitable for Kids